sheygs/nim-game/README.md

 In the case of the human player, the interface should look precisely the same as for the computer player, a function that takes the current state as argument and returns the move.
 Inside the function, however, the program queries the human (via some input/output, e.g. a print operation) what they want to do in the given situation.
 In the following, we will implement these different components, beginning with the computer player.

-#### Task
+#### Challenge One

-Write a Python function, implementing a computer player for the 1-heap NIM game.
+Write a Python function, implementing a computer player for the 1-heap Nim game.

 **Rule**: Consider a heap of n pieces.
 Players take alternating turns to remove 1-3 pieces.
 Whoever manages to take the last piece, wins.